obsidianmd/obsidian-maps/README.md

 # Map view for Obsidian Bases

-Adds a Map layout to Obsidian Bases, so you can create views with maps.
+Adds a map layout to bases so you can display notes as an interactive map view.

-- Dynamically display markers that match your filters
+- Dynamically display markers that match your filters.
-- Markers can use icons and colors defined by properties
+- Use marker icons and colors defined by properties.
-- Default zoom options
+- Load custom background tiles.
-- Load custom tiles
+- Define default zoom options.